StjerneIdioten/GE-Core/README.md

-# I3D-Core
+# GE-Core
-A Python package for interacting with I3D files used for Giants Engine games.
+A Python package for creating and interacting with any files used for modding Giants Engine games, such as .i3d files.